keep-network/tbtc-website/src/pages/news/2024-08-26-4-years-of-tbtc.md

 bridge and token as the premier BitVM implementation will become a natural choice.

-Between these upgrades, L2 adoption, increased availability in blue chip DeFi protocols like Aave and GMX, new and more seamless integrations across existing and novel chains, and as-of-yet unexplored protocols built on top of the straightforward access to decentralized BTC collateral provided by tBTC, the coming years promise to be the most exciting yet.
+Between core technology upgrades, L2 adoption, increased availability in blue chip DeFi protocols like Aave and GMX, new and more seamless integrations across existing and novel chains, and as-of-yet unexplored protocols built on top of the straightforward access to decentralized BTC collateral provided by tBTC, the coming years promise to be the most exciting yet.

+Want to join in the fun?
+[Start building with tBTC now](/developers).